Anapa: Antiquity

 The area around Anapa was settled in antiquity.
 It was originally a major seaport (Sinda) and then the capital of Sindica.
-The colony of Gorgippia (Γοργιππία) was built on the site of Sinda in the 6th century BCE by Pontic Greeks, who named it after a king of the Cimmerian Bosporus.
-In the 2nd and 3rd centuries BCE, Gorgippia flourished as part of the Bosporan Kingdom, as did its guild of shipowners, which controlled maritime trade in the eastern part of the Black Sea.
+The colony of Gorgippia (Γοργιππία) was built on the site of Sinda in the 6th century BC by Pontic Greeks, who named it after a king of the Cimmerian Bosporus.

+In the 2nd and 3rd centuries BC, Gorgippia flourished as part of the Bosporan Kingdom, as did its guild of shipowners, which controlled maritime trade in the eastern part of the Black Sea.
 A fine statue of Neokles (a local potentate, son of Herodoros) was unearthed by Russian archaeologists and is now on exhibit at the Russian Museum.

+An inscription from the ancient city, dated to c.
+60 AD, mentions individuals described as "Jews by race".

-Gorgippia was inhabited until the 3rd century CE, when it was overrun by neighbouring native tribes.
+Gorgippia was inhabited until the 3rd century AD, when it was overrun by neighbouring native tribes.
 These tribes, of Circassian or Adyghe origin (specifically of the Natkhuay tribe), gave Anapa its modern name.

+Middle Ages

 Later the Black Sea littoral was overrun by successive waves of Asiatic nomads, including the Sarmatians, Ostrogoths, Huns, Avars, Gokturks, Khazars, Tatars and Circassians who are native to the Northwestern Caucasus.
 The settlement was renamed Mapa by the Genoese at the turn of the 14th century.
 Genoese domination lasted until the arrival of an Ottoman fleet in 1475.

+Modern period

 In 1781, during the reign of Abdul Hamid I, French engineers built a fortress at Anapa for the Ottomans.

 The fortress was repeatedly attacked by the Russian Empire and was all but destroyed during its last siege in 1829.
 The town was passed to Russia after the Treaty of Adrianople (1829).
 See Russian conquest of the Caucasus.
 It was included in Black Sea Okrug of Kuban Oblast and was granted town status in 1846.

 It was occupied by Ottomans between 1853 and 1856 during the Crimean War.
 It became part of Black Sea Governorate in 1896.
 Elizabeth Pilenko, later named as a saint in the Eastern Orthodox Church, was the mayor during the Russian Revolution.
-It became part of Kuban-Black Sea Oblast in 1920.
+It became part of Kuban-Black Sea Oblast in 1920, and then the North Caucasus Krai in 1924.
+According to the 1926 census, the population was 49.6% Russian, 32.7% Ukrainian, 5.7% Greek, and 3.9% Armenian.

 During World War II, it was occupied and totally demolished by Nazi Germany with the help of Romanian troops between August 30, 1942 and September 22, 1943.